gecad-group/peak-mas/README.md

 </p>
 </details>

-For more advanced functionalities and examples we recommend you to head forward to the [documentation website](http://www.gecad.isep.ipp.pt/peak).
+For more advanced functionalities and examples we recommend you to head forward to the <a href="http://www.gecad.isep.ipp.pt/peak" target="_blank">documentation website</a>.

 ## Support

-Use the [Discussion](https://github.com/gecad-group/peak-mas/discussions) page if you have any questions or ideas you would like so see implemented.
+Use the <a href="https://github.com/gecad-group/peak-mas/discussions" target="_blank">Discussion</a> page if you have any questions or ideas you would like so see implemented.
-To alert an issue or a bug please post in the [Issues](https://github.com/gecad-group/peak-mas/issues) page.
+To alert an issue or a bug please post in the <a href="https://github.com/gecad-group/peak-mas/issues" target="_blank">Issues</a> page.

 ## Roadmap